Ddjalex/TelegramBroadcaster/DEPLOYMENT.md

 ### Build Fails
 - Check that Node.js version is 20.x or higher
 - Ensure all dependencies are in package.json
-- Use build command: `npm install && node build-production.js`
+- Use build command: `npm install && node render-build.js`
-- Verify all devDependencies are available during build
+- The new build script automatically installs dev dependencies needed for Vite/ESBuild
+- Fixed "Vite not found" error by ensuring proper dependency installation

 ### Application Crashes on Start
 - Check environment variables are set correctly